 Between the first and second World Wars, Penn’s prowess began to decline on the track.
 In 1932 William Arthur Carr helped set two more world records which earned him the last two gold medals won by a track team member from the University.
 After 1932, Penn’s medal winners would come not from the track but from other sports, especially crew and swimming.
 At the 1936 Olympics in Berlin, future swim coach Jack Medica won three medals in swimming.
 Soon other sports, specifically rowing, would become an even more dominant sport of choice for Penn athletes at future Olympic Games.From 1948 to 1988, Penn students and faculty made up no less than ten members of athletic teams and committees at any given Olympics.
 During those years, over one hundred fifty participants earned twenty-eight medals including eleven by members of the crew teams and eight by swimmers.
 Penn students also earned medals in yachting, equestrianism, field hockey and even ice hockey during this era as well.
 Two of the more notable performances of this era were by Penn women.
 Eleanor Drye won three medals, one of each color, in swimming at the 1968 games, and Anita DeFrantz won two bronze medals at the 1972 games as a member of the crew team.

 The golden years of Penn dominance of American athletics has notably fallen off in recent years, but students and faculty from the University of Pennsylvania continue to participate on the international level.
-Over the past four Olympic games, starting in 1992, Penn has sent thirteen people to this great contest and has won three medals.
 At the 2002 winter games, Penn sent its first member of the U.S. skeleton team, Lincoln Clark DeWitt, to compete as only its second athlete in a winter sport ever.

-Since the Olympics reemergence at the dawn of the twentieth century until today, the University of Pennsylvania has sent nearly two hundred athletes, coaches, managers, doctors and committee members to the Olympic Games.
-That number includes sixty crew team members, fifty-four track and field athletes, twenty fencers, eleven field hockey players, eight swimmers and several others in nearly a dozen other sports.
+Since the Olympics reemergence at the dawn of the twentieth century until today, the University of Pennsylvania has sent over two hundred athletes, coaches, managers, doctors and committee members to the Olympic Games.
 As Olympic participation has expanded, Penn athletes may no longer make up the majority of Olympic athletes or provide the most success on the field, but Penn’s presence is still felt and the importance of the University’s early accomplishments will not soon be forgotten.